If you already have one, you can reuse it.

 You can ask any of the current Owners to add you as a maintainer.

-Fill in with your PyPI credentials by running:
+Fill in with your PyPI token by running:

 The release is automated, outside of these steps: